-Substantial, diverse experience in language learning (as well as teaching and researching) is a critical element in the intellectual and personal development of SLS specialists pursuing a doctoral degree.
-Such experience, reflected upon, is a crucial supplement to the scholarly knowledge obtained through a PhD in SLS.
+Substantial, diverse experience in multilingualism and language learning (as well as teaching and researching) is a critical element in the intellectual and personal development of SLS specialists pursuing a doctoral degree.
+Acquiring and reflecting upon such experience is a crucial supplement to the scholarly knowledge obtained through a PhD in SLS.

-We define substantial, diverse experience of language learning as the learning of any concurrent, second, heritage, and/or foreign language under any context and with a range of outcomes and degrees of success.
-Examples of substantial and diverse language learning experience are:
+We define substantial, diverse experience of multilingualism and language learning as the simultaneous or sequential learning of second, heritage, and/or foreign languages under any context and with a range of outcomes and degrees of success.
+Examples include:

 - Attaining L2 competence for functioning successfully in an L2 academic context (as, for example, international students achieving a language proficiency score sufficient for admission to graduate studies in English-speaking institutions)